jakobbotsch/csocks5/README.md

 `clang main.c -pthreads`

 # Running:
-`./a.out`

-Default port is 1080 and auth is username/password.
-No other auth is supported.
-The default parameters can be changed in `main.c`.
+`./a.out <port> [<username> <password>]`

+If username and password are not specified then no auth is required.
+Otherwise only username/password auth can be used.

 The proxy will use the IP that was connected to as the source IP for outgoing requests.